strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/sysmon_logs.md

 ![Navigate to Discover](./images/filter.PNG)

 Set a filter on your data to limit your results to sysmon data.
 This can be done by searching the "data_stream.dataset" field for "windows.sysmon_operational" data.
+Then click "add filter".
+Your filter should now be set.

 ![Filter Data](./images/applied_filter.PNG)